hacknlove/safeapi-client/README.md

 Returns a promise that resolves to `[response, error]`, where `response` is the payload, JSONparsed or null if some error has happend, in which case, `error` contains the error.

+### onUuidChange(callback)
+Adds a callback that will be called, with the UUID as parameter, each time the uuid changes.

+Returns a function to remove the callback.

+### useUUID()
+React hook that returns the UUID and refresh the component each time the UUID changes

 ### sign(request)

 Return a prmise that will resolved to the signed jwt for the request.